kyberdrb/Arduino_UPS/README.md

 TODO Description of buzzer code + State chart.

 ## User interaction
-I was considering to split this part on hardware and software part, but instea I decided to put everything about user interaction in one place.
+I was considering to split this part on hardware and software part, but instead I decided to put everything about user interaction in one place.

 TODO LCD and button mappings